mittwald/cli/README.md

   --admin-email=<value>  E-Mail-Address of your administrator-user.

-    E-Mail-Address that will correlate to the first administrator-user which will be created during the Shopware5 installation.
+    E-Mail-Address that will correlate to the first administrator-user which will be created during the Shopware 5 installation.
     If not given your mStudio Account-E-Mail-Address will be used.
 This E-Mail-Address can be changed after the installation is finished.

   --admin-firstname=<value>  Firstname of your administrator-user.

-    Firstname that will correlate to the first administrator-user which will be created during the Shopware5 installation.
+    Firstname that will correlate to the first administrator-user which will be created during the Shopware 5 installation.
     If none is given your mStudio Account-Firstname will be used.
 This Firstname can be changed after the installation is finished

   --admin-lastname=<value>  Lastname of your administrator-user.

-    Lastname that will correlate to the first administrator-user which will be created during the Shopware5 installation.
+    Lastname that will correlate to the first administrator-user which will be created during the Shopware 5 installation.
     If none is given your mStudio Account-Firstname will be used.
 This Lastname can be changed after the installation is finished

   --admin-pass=<value>  Password of your administrator-user.

-    Password that will correlate to the first administrator-user which will be created during the Shopware5 installation.
+    Password that will correlate to the first administrator-user which will be created during the Shopware 5 installation.
     If not given a random secure Password will be generated and sent to stdout.
 This Password can be changed after the installation is finished

   --admin-user=<value>  Username for your administrator-user.

-    Username of the first administrator-user which will be created during the Shopware5 installation.
+    Username of the first administrator-user which will be created during the Shopware 5 installation.
     If not given an adequate username will be created from your mStudio Account Data.
     After the installation is finished the Username can be changed and additional administrator-users can be created.

-  --host=<value>  Host to initially configure your Shopware5 installation with; needs to be created separately.
+  --host=<value>  Host to initially configure your Shopware 5 installation with; needs to be created separately.

-    Specify a host which will be used during the installation and as an initial host for the Shopware5 configuration.
+    Specify a host which will be used during the installation and as an initial host for the Shopware 5 configuration.
     If not given the default host for the given Project will be used.
-    This does not change the target of the used Host and can be changed later by configuring the Host and your Shopware5 installation.
+    This does not change the target of the used Host and can be changed later by configuring the Host and your Shopware 5 installation.

-  --shop-currency=<value>  Currency your Shopware5 will be working with.
+  --shop-currency=<value>  Currency your Shopware 5 will be working with.

-    The default Currency your Shopware5 shop communicates prices and calculates transactions with.
+    The default Currency your Shopware 5 shop communicates prices and calculates transactions with.
     If not given will default to EUR(€).
 The currency can be changed after the installation is finished.

-  --shop-email=<value>  E-Mail-Address your Shopware5 will be working with.
+  --shop-email=<value>  E-Mail-Address your Shopware 5 will be working with.

-    The E-Mail-Address your Shopware5 shop will be using for correspondence..
+    The E-Mail-Address your Shopware 5 shop will be using for correspondence..
     If not given your mStudio Account-E-Mail-Address will be used.
 This E-Mail-Address can be changed after the installation is finished.

-  --shop-lang=<value>  Language your Shopware5 will be working with.
+  --shop-lang=<value>  Language your Shopware 5 will be working with.

-    The default Language your Shopware5 shop will be using.
+    The default Language your Shopware 5 shop will be using.
     The Front- and Backend will be displayed using the given language.
     If not given will default to German(de_DE).
 The language can be changed after the installation is finished.

-  --site-title=<value>  Site Title for your Shopware5 installation.
+  --site-title=<value>  Site Title for your Shopware 5 installation.

-    Site Title which will be displayed in the Tab and at the top of the Frontend of your Shopware5 installation.
+    Site Title which will be displayed in the Tab and at the top of the Frontend of your Shopware 5 installation.
     It is also the Title shown in the App-Overview in the mStudio.
     If none is given the Software Name and the given Project will be used.
 The Title can be changed after the installation is finished

-  --version=<value>  Version of Shopware5 to be installed.
+  --version=<value>  Version of Shopware 5 to be installed.

-    Specify the Version in which your Shopware5 will be installed.
+    Specify the Version in which your Shopware 5 will be installed.
-    If none is given the Shopware5 will be installed in the latest available version.
+    If none is given the Shopware 5 will be installed in the latest available version.
 ```

 ## `mw app install shopware6`

-Creates new Shopware6 Installation.
+Creates new Shopware 6 Installation.

 ```
 USAGE
-  $ mw app install shopware6 --version <value> [-p <value>] [-q] [--host <value>] [--admin-firstname <value>] [--admin-user
+  $ mw app install shopware6 --version <value> [-p <value>] [-q] [--host <value>] [--admin-user <value>] [--admin-email
-    <value>] [--admin-email <value>] [--admin-pass <value>] [--admin-lastname <value>] [--site-title <value>]
+    <value>] [--admin-pass <value>] [--admin-firstname <value>] [--admin-lastname <value>] [--site-title <value>]
     [--shop-email <value>] [--shop-lang <value>] [--shop-currency <value>] [-w] [--json]

 FLAGS
   -p, --project-id=<value>   ID or short ID of a project; this flag is optional if a default project is set in the
                              context
   -q, --quiet                suppress process output and only display a machine-readable summary.
-  -w, --wait                 Wait for your Shopware6 to be ready.
+  -w, --wait                 Wait for your Shopware 6 to be ready.
   --admin-email=<value>      E-Mail-Address of your administrator-user.
   --admin-firstname=<value>  Firstname of your administrator-user.
   --admin-lastname=<value>   Lastname of your administrator-user.
   --admin-pass=<value>       Password of your administrator-user.
   --admin-user=<value>       Username for your administrator-user.
-  --host=<value>             Host to initially configure your Shopware6 installation with; needs to be created
+  --host=<value>             Host to initially configure your Shopware 6 installation with; needs to be created
                              separately.
   --json
-  --shop-currency=<value>    Currency your Shopware6 will be working with.
+  --shop-currency=<value>    Currency your Shopware 6 will be working with.
-  --shop-email=<value>       E-Mail-Address your Shopware6 will be working with.
+  --shop-email=<value>       E-Mail-Address your Shopware 6 will be working with.
-  --shop-lang=<value>        Language your Shopware6 will be working with.
+  --shop-lang=<value>        Language your Shopware 6 will be working with.
-  --site-title=<value>       Site Title for your Shopware6 installation.
+  --site-title=<value>       Site Title for your Shopware 6 installation.
-  --version=<value>          (required) [default: latest] Version of Shopware6 to be installed.
+  --version=<value>          (required) [default: latest] Version of Shopware 6 to be installed.

 DESCRIPTION
-  Creates new Shopware6 Installation.
+  Creates new Shopware 6 Installation.

 FLAG DESCRIPTIONS
   -p, --project-id=<value>  ID or short ID of a project; this flag is optional if a default project is set in the context